ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 ### The Mcp File (`mcp.[addon_name].php`)
 **class `Add_on_name_upd extends Mcp`**
-The Mcp file is used to route ExpressionEngine to our `Mcp` Folder, which contains logic for your Control Panel pages (settings or other pages you might want to add to the Control Panel for your users to interact with).
+The Mcp file is used to route ExpressionEngine to our `ControlPanel` Folder, which contains logic for your Control Panel pages (settings or other pages you might want to add to the Control Panel for your users to interact with).
 Reference [Adding Control Panel Pages](development/modules.md) for more information on adding Control Panel pages with your add-on.

 ### The Module File `mod.[addon_name].php`